metahunch/metahunch.github.io/_posts/2018-02-04-Neural-Machine-Translation-of-Rare-Words-with-Subword-Units.md

 ## TLDR

-This paper introduce a variant of Byte Pair Encoding (BPE) to encode words as sequences of subword units, making the NMT model capable of open-vocabulary translation.
+This paper introduces a variant of Byte Pair Encoding (BPE) to encode words as sequences of subword units, making the NMT model capable of open-vocabulary translation.

 ## Byte Pair Encoding